-In April 2019, the Government of Canada introduced the Greenhouse Gas Pollution Pricing Act which establishes a federal carbon levy for any Province or Territory that has not implemented a compliant carbon-pricing regime.
+In 2019, the Government of Canada introduced the Greenhouse Gas Pollution Pricing Act, which establishes a federal carbon levy for any province or territory that has not implemented a compliant carbon-pricing regime.
 Federal carbon tax rates began at \$20 per tonne of CO2e in 2019, increasing \$10 per year to \$50 per tonne of CO2e by 2022.
-Alberta repealed its Climate Leadership Act effective as of May 29, 2019 and, as a result, became subject to the Greenhouse Gas Pollution Pricing Act as of January 1, 2020.
-B.C.'s Carbon Tax Act is considered substantially similar to the federal requirements; therefore B.C. will not be subject to the Greenhouse Gas Pollution Pricing Act.
-In addition, Alberta's Carbon Competitiveness Incentive Regulation was replaced by Alberta's Technology, Innovation and Emissions Reduction system as of January 1, 2020.
-This industry-specific carbon pricing policy requires large emitters, and other facilities that have opted in, to reduce their emissions intensity below a prescribed level, or to purchase emissions credits in concert with or as an alternative to physical abatement, with significant penalties for failure to achieve compliance.
+B.C.'s Carbon Tax Act and the large industrial emitter provisions of the Alberta Technology Innovation and Emissions Reduction system are considered substantially similar to the federal requirements, and therefore our B.C. and Alberta operations will not be subject to those provisions of the federal Greenhouse Gas Pollution Pricing Act.
+However, effective January 1, 2020, the federal carbon tax on greenhouse gas emissions resulting from the combustion of fossil fuels for certain purposes applied to our Alberta operations.